 - Women without a history of stroke or women without white matter lesions had no increased risk when taking calcium supplements.

-High doses of dietary calcium may be beneficial to kidney health and prevent kidney stones.
+Moreover, high doses of dietary calcium may be beneficial to kidney health and prevent kidney stones.

 - Excess amounts of calcium from supplements are eliminated in the urine in increased amounts and may promote kidney stone formation